francesco-russo-githubber/House-Search-Engine-for-Airbnb/README.md

-<H1>ADM Homework 3 / Find the perfect place to stay in Texas!</H3>
+<H1>ADM Homework 4 - Does basic house information reflect house's description?</H3>

-<H3> In this assignment we analyze the text of Airbnb property listings and building a search engine. </H3>
+<H3> In this assignment we will perform a clustering analysis of house announcements in Rome from Immobiliare.it.
+Be careful you may notice that the announcement is written in Italian.
+Don't worry about it, you don't need to understand what's in it. </H3>
 <br>
 <p align="center">
 <img src="https://user-images.githubusercontent.com/36385671/48981404-47e9b900-f0d5-11e8-9f57-2c3304f9be56.jpg">